 - Revised Environmental and Social Review Summary for Block CI 27 Expansion Program in Côte d'Ivoire

-On December 28, 2012, MIGA issued guarantees of up to $437 million covering an equity investment by SCDM Energie SAS of France and a non-shareholder loan from HSBC of the United Kingdom and a syndicate of commercial banks for the CI 27 gas field in Côte d’Ivoire.
-The coverage is for a period of up to eight years against the risks of transfer restriction, expropriation, war and civil disturbance, and breach of contract.
+In December 2012, MIGA issued guarantees of up to $437 million covering an equity investment by SCDM Energie SAS of France and a non-shareholder loan from HSBC of the United Kingdom and a syndicate of commercial banks for the CI 27 gas field in Côte d’Ivoire.
+In April 2013, MIGA increased the equity investment cover by $8.1 million, and in June 2013 issued an additional guarantee of $57 million covering SCDM Energies's shareholder loan to the project enterprise.
+The coverage is for a period of up to seven years against the risks of transfer restriction, expropriation, war and civil disturbance, and breach of contract.

 The project consists of the construction and operation of Block CI-27 on/offshore oil and gas facilities including an existing production platform (Foxtrot), gas transportation and onshore facilities, and a greenfield platform (Marlin).